Worker Cooperatives are the future.

 Become a co-op ally.

-Are you starting a cooperative, converting your existing business into one, or just want to support our cause of building mutualism in Rhode Island?
+Are you starting a cooperative, converting your existing business into one, or just want to support our cause of building a cooperative economy in Rhode Island?
 Contact us to start the conversation.

 We’re always willing to cooperate.